miku3920/walnut-web-app/README.md

 import walnut from 'walnut-web-app'
 ```

-Here are two ways to use `walnut-web-app`:
+Here are two options for using `walnut-web-app`:

-1. Only import package without other settings (use default settings):
+1. Simply import the package without any additional configurations (utilizing the default settings):

 ```javascript
 // main.js